 S-G-m-P-nN-S

 A folk-derived Khamaj raga featuring distinctive double-Ni interplay, seemingly of ancient Southern origin (Bor: “Tilang probably originated in Telangana, and may have been introduced to the North by an unknown 15th-to-16th-century poet-composer“).
 Dha is varjit, and shuddha Re is typically omitted too (although some may occasionally include it swara in taar saptak).
-Parrikar suggests definitive phrases focused on the mid-scale Ga–Ni space (GnPnPnGS; GnPNSnPGnG), with renditions often arriving adorned with various mishra flourishes.
-Remains firmly popular amongst vocalists and instrumentalists alike, and has also been re-adopted into Carnatic music in recent generations [n.b.
-On a personal note: I’ll never forget first discovering Ravi Shankar’s landmark 1967 collaboration album with violinist Yehudi Menuhin (East Meets West), borrowed from a local library CD aged 14 – featuring an energetic Mishra Tilang arrangement (‘Swara-Kakali‘), later reworked by their respective students Gaurav Majumdar & Daniel Hope as part of the very first raga concert I ever witnessed – thus helping set me on the path which eventually led to the creation of this project…]
+Parrikar suggests definitive phrases focused on the mid-scale Ga–Ni space (GnPnPnGS; GnPNSnPGnG), with renditions often arriving adorned with various mishra flourishes – also learn more in Moumita Mitra’s quick vocal demo.
+Remains firmly popular amongst vocalists and instrumentalists alike, and has also been re-adopted into Carnatic music in recent generations.
+On a personal note: I’ll never forget first discovering Ravi Shankar’s landmark 1967 collaboration album with violinist Yehudi Menuhin (East Meets West), borrowed from a local library CD aged 14 – featuring an energetic Mishra Tilang arrangement (‘Swara-Kakali‘), later reworked by their respective students Gaurav Majumdar & Daniel Hope as part of the very first raga concert I ever witnessed (thus helping set me on the path which led me to move to Benares, and eventually to the creation of this project…).
+Compare to Jog, which evolved from Tilang around a century ago via an initial ‘Jog Tilang‘ compound – as well as Dhani, intertwined with the same lineage.

 • Raga Megalist (365+) •